 Exceptional and meritorious service may be demonstrated by contributions to instruction, to a discipline, to the University or community, or to student life in such a way as to bring honor to the University.

-184.108.40.206 Nominations for Emeritus/a status shall be initiated in the faculty member's department.
-The nomination must be accompanied by documentation of contributions that are exceptional and meritorious, including at least two letters of support from faculty or others outside the candidate's department.
+22.214.171.124 Nominations for Emeritus/a status shall be initiated in the faculty member's department.
+The nomination must be accompanied by documentation of exceptional and meritorious service, including at least two letters of support from faculty or others outside the candidate's department.
 The documents shall be reviewed and recommendations made, in turn, by departmental colleagues, the Department Chair, the Dean of the College, and the Provost.
-If it is determined that the criteria are met, the recommendations shall be forwarded to the Chair of a committee appointed by the President of the Faculty Senate from Professors of senior service with special interest in the integrity of Emeritus status.
-This Emeritus Committee shall make recommendations to the Provost, who shall then present his/her recommendations to the President for appropriate action.
+If it is determined that the criteria are met, the recommendations shall be forwarded to the Chair of the Emeritus Committee.
+The Emeritus Committee shall comprise distinguished faculty at the rank of Professor to be appointed by the President of the Faculty Senate.
+The Emeritus Committee shall make recommendations to the Provost, who shall then present his/her recommendations to the President for appropriate action.

 4.2 Academic Freedom and Responsibility